 Individual education programs for students with special needs take many forms and include both in-district and out-of-district programs.
-At Southern Regional High School, several special education programs are available: Resource Center, Departmentalized, Self-Contained and In-Class support as well as the Compass, Mainsail and Twilight alternative programs.
-These programs are designed to meet the needs of those students who, due to a handicapping condition, have difficulty in a regular class setting.
+At Southern Regional High School, several special education programs are available: Resource Center, Self-Contained and In-Class Resource as well as the Compass, Mainsail and Twilight alternative programs.
+These programs are designed to meet the needs of those students who, due to an educational disability, have difficulty in a regular class setting.
 Alternative methods and materials are used in order to encourage success, both academically and socially.